 - The avoidance of interstitial condensation and associated timber decay

 - Retrospective insulation methods can be more limited in variety, more difficult to install and hence more expensive.

-The concluding part of this two-part series examines the insulation options in more detail, with a focus on Building Regulations performance.
+The concluding part of this two-part series (see part one, if you missed it) examines the insulation options in more detail, with a focus on Building Regulations performance.